 Seasonality: Establish a Product of the Month Club

 Every retail owner has a unique opportunity to offer a monthly product box.
 Pick out 3-5 premium items to ship out in limited numbers to consumers who subscribe to your product of the month club.
 This can also be used as a gift idea for customers who don’t have time to shop for birthdays, anniversaries, and holidays.
-If more customers take advantage of this tactic, more steady income will flow into your business each month, year-round.
+If more customers take advantage of this tactic, a more steady income will flow into your business each month, year-round.

 What are the Best Holiday Gifts for Business Leaders?